TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 ::::{prf:example}
 :label: Ex:LinSystems:EchelonForm

-The following three matrices are meant to visualize the structure of an echelon matrix.
+The following three matrices are meant to visualise the structure of an echelon matrix.
 The symbol $\blacksquare$ denotes an arbitrary *nonzero* number and $\ast$ just any real number.

 $$